GESIS-Methods-Hub/guidelines-for-methods/method-README-template.md

 - *Remove this section if it doesn't apply to your method otherwise remove the (optional) from the title*

 ## References (Optional)
-Provide references to any publications cited in the method documentation.
+Provide references *in APA style* to any publications cited in the method documentation.